 PUBLIC SCHOOLS INFORMATION

-There are three public school districts that serve the majority of Travis AFB K-12 students.
+There are three public school districts that serve the majority of Travis AFB TK-12 students.
 Public schools in our area offer Kindergarten through 12th grade instruction.
-Transitional Kindergarten (TK) is also being offered in all local school districts.
-Please scroll down for the latest information on TK.
-Both TK and kindergarten are currently half-day programs, with morning and afternoon sessions.
+Transitional Kindergarten (TK) is also being offered at all local school districts.
+Scroll down for the latest information on TK.

 Residing on Travis AFB?
 Your school district is the Travis Unified School District (TUSD).
 There are two elementary schools on base: Scandia elementary and Travis elementary.
 Which elementary school your child will attend depends on where you reside on-base.
 Golden West Middle School and Vanden High School are right outside the base and can be accessed through the Forbes pedestrian gate without driving off base.
 The district also has two elementary schools in Vacaville (Foxboro and Cambridge) and one elementary school (Center elementary) adjacent to Travis AFB.